 From its location close to the water pump, the influence of the overboard indicator orifice is better understood.
 In low speed operation, if the orifice flow is reduced due to blockage, more water flows into the engine block, which tends to cause over-cooling.
 In high speed operation, if the orifice flow is increased due to damage to the orifice causing it to leak or if the orifice is removed completely, too much cooling water will be diverted overboard; the engine will tend to overheat from under-cooling.
 Keeping the overboard indicator orifice intact and operating properly is very important to maintain engine cooling in the proper manner.

 What a pleasure it is to remove the cowling on this E-TEC V6.
 The weight of the cowling is very light, so it is easy to handle once you pull it off the engine.
 The latches work very well.
 The gaskets fit well.
 It is easy to get the cowling on and off.
-This is completely different from some other brands of outboard motors whose cowlings are extremely awkward to remove due to weight, size, poor latches, and very sticky gasket material.
+This is completely different from some other brands of outboard engines whose cowlings are extremely awkward to remove due to weight, size, poor latches, and very sticky gasket material.
 I make it a practice to take the cowling off engines at boat shows to see what is under the hood, and I have found many cowlings that were very difficult to move.
 In some cases, the cowlings were so stuck onto the engine or the latches so hard to operate, that I had to call a salesman over to assist because I was afraid I was going to break something.
 The E-TEC cowling fits well, is light, and has latches that are easy to operate and positively engage.
 But you probably already knew that.

 Another rigging project was removing the SONAR transducer cable from a bundle of electrical cables running from the stern to the helm.
 About a year ago I began a project of moving all electrical cables from the below-deck rigging tunnel of my boat.
 Even though the rigging tunnel drains into the cockpit sump, the tunnel tends to accumulate a bit of water, with the result that the cables may be laying in water.
 I pulled out all the electrical cables, including the engine wiring harnesses, and ran them to the helm via a path under the gunwales, which kept them well above the water.
 All the electrical cables became bundled together, including the cable to the SONAR transducer.